sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-pingid-configurations.rst

   # Algorithm that the toolkit will use on signing process.
 Options:
   saml2.security.signature_algorithm=http://www.w3.org/2001/04/xmldsig-more#rsa-sha256

-6. Application base URL.
+6. Configure Application Base URL

 ::

   saml.sso.metadata-generator.entity-base-url=https://localhost:8443

-7. Server name.
+7. Configure Server Name in case Load Balancer is being used

 ::